 Product Quality Indicators

-+ See PwC's Report of Independent Accountants in 2019 Health for Humanity Report.
++ See PwC's Report of Independent Accountants in the 2020 and 2019 Health for Humanity Report.

-* Product recall rate is defined as number of lots removed from market per total globally manufactured, based on field action removals where it has been determined internally by a Quality Review Board, and aligned by Enterprise Compliance, that there is a reasonable probability that the product may cause temporary or medically reversible adverse health consequences and in certain cases will cause serious adverse health consequences.
-Consumer Health over-the-counter (OTC) product removals are included.
+* Product recall rate is defined as the number of lots removed from market per total globally manufactured, based on field action removals where it has been determined internally by a Quality Review Board, and aligned by Johnson & Johnson Enterprise Compliance, that there is a reasonable probability that the product may cause temporary or medically reversible adverse health consequences and, in certain cases, will cause serious adverse health consequences.